graphql-nexus/nexus-plugin-prisma/README.md

 Allow clients to find a specific record of the respective model.
 They may search by any field in the model marked with `@unique` attribute.

-The ability for relation fields to be filtered sorted etc. depends on if such features have been enabled at the `Object` level [via `t.model`](/TODO).
+The ability for relation fields to be filtered sorted etc. depends on if such features have been enabled for those `Object`s [via `t.model`](/TODO).

 Each instance of this operation contributions to GraphQL Schema: